 - Standard hydraulic packs.
 Standard hydraulic power units are best for stationary applications such as industrial materials like the ones from https://shop.plasticmaterials.net/category/polyester and machines found in processing plants and factories like industrial robots.
 Standard power packs produce large amounts of power and have high flow rates.
 These power packs are capable of supporting heavy loads consistently for a long time.

 - Hydraulic power stations.
 A hydraulic power unit or station is custom-built to match a particular application.
-Some examples include wastewater treatment and mining applications.
+Some examples include wastewater treatment and mining applications with proper mining equipment parts.

 The capacity of a hydraulic power pack increases according to size.
 Certain features and specifications may vary from one manufacturer to another.